anupn18/readme_lifesight/docs/HOW TO'S/measuring-marketing-effectiveness/how-to-build-your-mmm.md

 ---
-title: How to build your MMM
+title: '[WIP] How to build your MMM'
 excerpt: ''
 deprecated: false
-hidden: false
+hidden: true
 metadata:
   title: ''
   description: ''